Mea Culpa: I Said Trump and Bibi Would Blow Up

 What might create serious tensions in the U.S.-Israeli relationship going forward?
 In a galaxy far, far away, you might argue that it’s an administration committed to pursuing Trump’s ultimate deal.
 And there are reports that Washington is considering putting something on the table in the next several months.
 But back here on Planet Earth, with all the other foreign policy travails, domestic headaches, the start of congressional midterm season, the possibility of a Netanyahu indictment, and the grim prospects for the success of any peace plan, the odds are long.

 Maybe Trump will go ahead with his peace plan, after all.
 Maybe Netanyahu will overreach and do something to provoke him.
-Stranger things have happened.
-And we’re only nine months in.
-Still, in Trumpland, the odds of a major falling out between the United States and Israel just don’t seem likely to be one of them.
+Stranger things have happened, and we’re only eight months in.
+Still, in Trumpland, the odds of a major falling out between the United States and Israel just doesn’t seem likely to be one of them.

 Photo credit: MANDEL NGAN/AFP/Getty Images